Prague City Centre - Old Town

-Cesky Krumlov - outstanding example of a small Central European medieval town
+Cesky Krumlov - an outstanding example of a small Central European medieval town

-Situated on the banks of the Vltava river, the town was built around a 13th-century castle with Gothic, Renaissance and Baroque elements.
+Situated on the Vltava river banks, the town lies around a 13th-century castle with Gothic and Renaissance, and Baroque elements.
 Architectural heritage has remained intact thanks to its peaceful evolution over more than five centuries.

 Mozart's Birthplace - Mozarts Gebursthaus

-The house in which Wolfgang Amadeus Mozart was born on the January 27, 1756 is now one of the most frequently visited museums in the world.
+The house in which Wolfgang Amadeus Mozart was born on January 27, 1756, is now one of the most frequent world's visited museums.

-Alpine village of Hallstatt - the oldest one in Austria
+Hallstatt settlement - the oldest one in Austria

 The oldest salt mines in the world with subterranean salt lake and the mummy of a prehistoric miner - preserved in salt.
 The local museum depicts the history with 7,000-year-old artifacts.